Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_frances.md

 - I had no idea that a "|" is just an "or" operator".
 I'm sure I learned it at one point, then forgot it somewhere along the way.
 Response:
 - Thanks for your comments!
 For-looping probably would be less time consuming but I just chose to use the | because I remembered it from doing regular expressions.

+Visit (Michael)
+- I like how specific this project is.
+It makes everything very easy to follow as it is very clear what the data is, what is being looked at, and what the analysis will cover.
+Good job!
+- I'm a little confused why ne_df is seperate from latlib_df, as it seems to contain some relevant info for a text.
+I recommend combining those, though it might mean altering the spyder a touch.
+- I can appreciate the effort put in to capture all the declensions in the text as that seems like a nightmare to deal with!